HassanRasoo98/Text-to-Number-Converter/readme.md

 Enter command `python inference.py` in the terminal.
 Enter the message you want to convert.
 Get results.
 You must have python 3 installed on your system to run this program.

 # Example Usage
+Output of inference.py
 ![Output of inference.py](example_usage.png)

 # Note
 This tool does not include support for punctuation marks.

 # Next Steps
+1. GUI frontend.
-It would be wonderful if we could connect the 2 devices such that the generated numbers are sent as inputs directly to the mobile without the user having to type it manually.
+2. It would be wonderful if we could connect the 2 devices such that the generated numbers are sent as inputs directly to the mobile without the user having to type it manually.
 This would be a good automation project for electronic engineers as well.